timarenz/avi-aws-lab/README.md

 ## Prereqs

-Install terraform and ansible and make sure you have the avi config role installed: https://github.com/avinetworks/ansible-role-aviconfig
+Install terraform and ansible and make sure you have the avi config role installed: https://github.com/avinetworks/ansible-role-aviconfig.
+Also make sure you have prereqs (curl, jq) installed for https://github.com/timarenz/terraform-aws-avicontroller.

 ## Usage
 Export the following variables as environment variables.